Boardwalk Hall: Boardwalk Bowl

 Boardwalk Hall was also the venue of the former Boardwalk Bowl post-season game from 1961 to 1973.
-From 1961 through 1967, the games were the "Little Army-Navy Game", featuring the College Division's Pennsylvania Military College and the Merchant Marine Academy.
-From 1968 through 1972, the bowl was the East regional final for the College Division; Delaware won four times, and Massachusetts won once.
+From 1961 through 1967, the games were known as the "Little Army-Navy Game", featuring the College Division's Pennsylvania Military College and the Merchant Marine Academy.
+From 1968 through 1972, the bowl was the East regional championship for the College Division; Delaware won four times, and Massachusetts won once.
 The final playing of the bowl was in 1973, as a Division II quarterfinal; Grambling defeated Delaware.

+Knute Rockne Bowl

+The Knute Rockne Bowl, a College Division game for smaller eastern schools, was held in Boardwalk Hall from 1970 through 1972.
+Montclair State (1970) and Bridgeport (1971, 1972) were the victors.

-Indoor and Arena Football
+Indoor and arena football

 In 2004, it was the home of the Atlantic City CardSharks, a professional indoor football team that played a single season in the National Indoor Football League.
 They finished the regular season in second place for their division with a 9–5 record and lost in the wild card round of the playoffs to the Lexington Horsemen 54–25.

 On May 30, 2015, the venue hosted the Philadelphia Soul and Las Vegas Outlaws for the venue's first Arena Football League (AFL) game.
 The Soul won 51–43 with an attendance of 6,514.

 In 2019, the AFL added the Atlantic City Blackjacks with home games at Boardwalk Hall.
 They finished their inaugural season 4–8 and the entire AFL ceased operations at the end of the season.